grepdisc/kindfools/_pages/writeon.md

   Buffalo to write, inspired by a poem by Meister Eckhart.
 - Tuesday, June 18 WRITE ON at Indigo House
 - Thursday, July 11 WRITE ON at CAO's Masten Resource Center
+- Wednesday, July 17 WRITE ON - Home at Raha Coffee House, writing in Arabic, Pashto, Portuguese and English
+- Tuesday, July 23 WRITE ON at Rise of WNY at 1643 Hertel Ave
+- Tuesday, July 30 WRITE ON in Burmese, Chinese, Malay and English at Fitz Books & Waffles [Details](/home/){: .btn .btn--info}